little-fish/gcUnicorn/README.md

 ## How to configure
-The application uses [Spring Boot](https://spring.io/projects/spring-boot) so basic configuration can be done by creating `application.properties` file next to the `gcUnicorn-webapp-1.0.0.jar` with properties specified inside it.
+The application uses [Spring Boot](https://spring.io/projects/spring-boot) so basic configuration can be done by creating `application.properties` file next to the `gcUnicorn-webapp-<version>.jar` with properties specified inside it.

 The list of all available properties (not all of them are applicable to the application) can be found on [Spring Boot reference page](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).